-- Garnered 803 publicity placements in print, ethnic media, broadcast and online media.
-If this space and airtime had been purchased in equivalent advertising dollars, the district would have spent \$1,236,101 to buy this visibility!
-The number of people reached by these stories was 63,275,418. - Secured feature stories on topics pertaining to campus and district office priorities. - Managed media controversies to neutralize negative publicity.
+- Garnered 611 publicity placements in print, ethnic media, broadcast and online media between June 2009 and March 2010.
+If this space and airtime had been purchased in equivalent advertising dollars, the district would have spent \$657,367 to buy this visibility!
+The number of people reached by these stories was 63,980,289. - Secured feature stories on topics pertaining to campus and district office priorities. - Placed by-lined article for chancellor in The Presidency. - Placed a feature on the chancellor in Hispanic Outlook on Higher Education. - Managed media controversies to neutralize negative publicity, including those involving the Tam Tran Scholarship at SAC.